explicitClick to confirm you are 18+

 The argument that they must ban content that could be considered “offensive” is invalid.
 Facebook and Twitter are merely providing a platform for communications, like a phone company, they are not editors of the content and hence not liable, even for terrorist content, which has been confirmed in a recent ruling:

-A judge found that although the terrorists who committed the December 2015 mass shooting in San Bernardino, California, had used Facebook, Twitter and Google, they were not responsible for any content posted by those terrorists.
+A judge found that although the terrorists who committed the December 2015 mass shooting in San Bernardino, California, had used Facebook, Twitter and Google, these companies were not responsible for the content created by those terrorists.

-If they control the content by deleting arbitrary posts, then they become editors and thus responsible for the content.
+If they control the content by deleting arbitrary posts, then they become editors and thus responsible for the content and are no longer protected by section 230.
 They can’t have it both ways.

-But how do they justify deleting content when the user paid to publish?
+How do social media platforms justify deleting content when the user paid them for the publication?

-James O’Keefe of https://projectveritas.com has been able to provided proof that Facebook and YouTube committed fraud by charging clients money for allegedly promoting their content, but then de-boosted content that they didn’t like without telling anyone, although they could not even so much as point to a violation of any rules - and if some "rules violation" had been found, they would have had to refund the amount charged to the client.
+James O’Keeffe of https://projectveritas.com (now https://okeefemediagroup.com/) was able to provided evidence that Facebook and YouTube committed fraud by charging clients money for allegedly promoting their content, but then de-boosted content that they didn’t like without telling anyone, although they could not even so much as point to a violation of any contractual terms - and if some "rules violation" had been found, they would have had to refund the amount charged to the client.

 Steven Crowder is one of the channels that has been targeted: